Identify customer needs and CTQ requirements

 - CTQ: “Resolve 95% of urgent support tickets within 4 business hours.”

-A CTQ Tree can be a helpful visual tool to break down broad customer needs into more granular, measurable CTQs.
-Start with a general need, then ask “what does that mean?” or “how would we measure that?” to identify specific characteristics.
+A CTQ Tree is a visual tool that breaks down broad customer needs into granular, measurable CTQs.
+Start with a general need, then ask “what does that mean?” or “how would we measure that?” to get specific.

-- Embed Clear Instructions: Ensure steps are performed correctly to meet quality-related CTQs by providing detailed instructions, checklists, or even video guides within Tallyfy tasks.
+- Embed clear instructions: Meet quality-related CTQs by providing detailed instructions, checklists, or video guides within Tallyfy tasks.

-- Track Performance: Use Tallyfy’s real-time tracking and analytics to monitor if your processes are consistently meeting the targets set by your CTQs (e.g., on-time completion, error rates if captured).
+- Track performance: Use Tallyfy’s real-time tracking and analytics to monitor whether your processes consistently hit CTQ targets (e.g., on-time completion, error rates).

 How To > Improve processes effectively

-Process Improvement > Gathering data and using Tallyfy analytics for insights
+Process Improvement > Gather data and use Tallyfy Analytics

 - 2025 Tallyfy, Inc.